awalsh128/cache-apt-pkgs-action/README.md

 * `packages` - Space delimited list of packages to install.
 * `version` - Version of cache to load.
 Each version will have its own cache.
 Note, all characters except spaces are allowed.
-* `refresh` - Refresh / upgrade the packages in the same cache.

 ### Outputs